benlau/joplin-garden-worker/README.md

 $ jgw auth
 ```

-And then you should launch Joplin and it will show a dialog to ask to grant permission for the request if you have web clipper enabled. ([Joplin Web Clipper | Joplin](https://joplinapp.org/clipper/)).
+And then you should switch to Joplin and it will show a dialog to ask to grant permission for the request if you have web clipper enabled. ([Joplin Web Clipper | Joplin](https://joplinapp.org/clipper/)).
 Accept the request then it will write a `.auth` file to store the API .
 If you holding the project inside a version control system like git.
 Please don't commit this file.

 ## Export the site